 President Bill Clinton bestowed upon Rita Dove the 1996 National Humanities Medal (video), and President Barack Obama presented her with the 2011 National Medal of Arts (White House video-excerpt, White House video-full ceremony, personal slide show), making her the only poet who has received both medals from the U.S. government.

 Ms. Dove was born in Akron, Ohio in 1952.
 A 1970 Presidential Scholar as one of the hundred top American high school graduates that year, she received her B.A. summa cum laude from Miami University of Ohio in 1973 and her M.F.A. from the University of Iowa in 1977.
 In 1974/75 she held a Fulbright scholarship at the Universität Tübingen in Germany.
 She has published the poetry collections The Yellow House on the Corner (1980), Museum (1983), Thomas and Beulah (1986), Grace Notes (1989), Selected Poems (1993), Mother Love (1995), On the Bus with Rosa Parks (1999), American Smooth (2004), and Sonata Mulattica (2009; winner of the Hurston/Wright Legacy Award), a book of short stories, Fifth Sunday (1985), the novel Through the Ivory Gate (1992), essays under the title The Poet's World (1995), and the play The Darker Face of the Earth, which had its world premiere in 1996 at the Oregon Shakespeare Festival and was subsequently produced at the Kennedy Center in Washington, D.C., the Royal National Theatre in London, and in many other venues.
 Seven for Luck, a song cycle for soprano and orchestra with music by John Williams, was premiered by the Boston Symphony Orchestra at Tanglewood in 1998.
 For "America's Millennium," the White House's 1999/2000 New Year's celebration, Ms. Dove contributed—in a live reading at the Lincoln Memorial, accompanied by John Williams's music—a poem to Steven Spielberg's documentary The Unfinished Journey (video).
-Her song cycle A Standing Witness, with music by Richard Danielpour and sung by mezzo-soprano Susan Graham, was scheduled for its premiere at Tanglewood in the summer of 2020 but had to be postponed due to the pandemic.
+Her song cycle A Standing Witness, with music by Richard Danielpour and sung by mezzo-soprano Susan Graham, was performed at the Kennedy Center and other venues in 2021, with more performances scheduled.

 She is the editor of The Best American Poetry 2000 and The Penguin Anthology of 20th-Century American Poetry (2011); her 2016 book, Collected Poems 1974–2004, was a finalist for the National Book Award and winner of the NAACP Image Award for Outstanding Literary Work.
 From January 2000 to January 2002 she wrote a weekly column, "Poet's Choice," for The Washington Post, and served as editor of The New York Times Magazine’s weekly poetry feature from 2018–2019.
-Her new collection of poetry, Playlist for the Apocalypse, is forthcoming from W. W. Norton & Co. in August 2021.
+Her latest collection of poetry, Playlist for the Apocalypse, was published by W. W. Norton & Co. in August 2021.

 A member of PEN America, the American Philosophical Society, the American Academy of Arts and Sciences, and the American Academy of Arts and Letters, Rita Dove holds the chair of Henry Hoyns Professor of Creative Writing at the University of Virginia in Charlottesville, where she lives with her husband, the writer Fred Viebahn.
 They have a grown daughter, Aviva Dove-Viebahn.